-- 3.1 It is essential that everybody working in a school understands their safeguarding responsibilities as outlined in Part One and Annex A of KCSiE, 2023.
+- 3.1 It is essential that everybody working in a school or college understands their safeguarding responsibilities as outlined in Part One and Annex A of KCSiE, 2024.
 Everyone who comes into contact with children and families has a role to play ensuring children and young people are safe from abuse, neglect, exploitation and harm.
 Our school is committed to safeguarding children and aims to create a culture of vigilance and effective safeguarding practice.
 All staff ensure that any decisions made are in the best interests of the child.
-The definition of safeguarding is taken from KCSiE 2023 (Paragraph 4) and defines safeguarding and promoting the welfare of children as: - Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes - 3.2 Our students' welfare is our paramount concern.
-The governing body will ensure that at a strategic level, our school will safeguard and promote the welfare of students and work together with agencies to ensure that our school has adequate arrangements to identify, assess and support those children who are suffering or where significant harm is suggested. - 3.3 Our school is a community and all those directly connected, staff members, governors, parents, families and students, have an essential role to play in making it safe and secure for all. - 3.4 This procedure document provides the basis for good practice within the school for Safeguarding work.
+The definition of safeguarding is taken from KCSiE 2024 (Paragraph 3) and defines safeguarding and promoting the welfare of children as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - > Taking action to enable all children to have the best outcomes. - 3.2 Our students' welfare is our paramount concern.
+The Governing Body will ensure that at a strategic level, our school will safeguard and promote the welfare of students/students and work together with agencies to ensure that our school has effective arrangements to identify, assess and support those children who are suffering or where significant harm is suggested. - 3.3 Our school is a community and all those directly connected, staff members, governors, parents, families and students, have an essential role to play in making it safe and secure for all. - 3.4 This procedure document provides the basis for good practice within the school for safeguarding work.
 It should be read in conjunction with the East Riding Safeguarding Children Partnership (ERSCP) Safeguarding Policies and Procedures and the Strategic School Child Protection & Safeguarding Policy.
 These are in keeping with relevant national procedures and guidance and reflect what the partnership considers to be safe and professional practice in this context.